Karen Blixen: Life in Kenya, 1913–1931

 the English big game hunter Denys Finch Hatton (1887–1931).
 Soon afterwards he was assigned to military service in Egypt.

 By 1919, the marriage had run into difficulties, causing her husband to request a divorce in 1920.
 Bror was dismissed as the farm manager by their uncle, Aage Westenholz, chair of the Karen Coffee Company, and Karen took over its management in 1921.

-On his return to Kenya after the Armistice, Hatton developed a close friendship with Karen and Bror.
+On his return to Kenya after the Armistice, Finch Hatton developed a close friendship with Karen and Bror.
 He left Africa again in 1920.

 Against her wishes, Bror and Karen separated in 1921.

-Hatton often travelled back and forth between Africa and England, and visited Karen occasionally.
+Finch Hatton often travelled back and forth between Africa and England, and visited Karen occasionally.
 He returned in 1922, investing in a land development company.
 After her separation from her husband she and Finch Hatton had developed a close friendship, which eventually became a long-term love affair.
 In a letter to her brother Thomas in 1924, she wrote: "I believe that for all time and eternity I am bound to Denys, to love the ground he walks upon, to be happy beyond words when he is here, and to suffer worse than death many times when he leaves..."
 But other letters in her collections show that the relationship was unstable, and that Karen's increasing dependence upon Finch Hatton, who was intensely independent, was an issue.

 Karen and Bror were officially divorced in 1925.
-Karen would go to Government House where she had befriended Joan Grigg who was the bored wife of the governor.
+Karen would go to Government House where she had befriended Joan Grigg, a nurse and the wife of Baron Edward Grigg, the installed Governor.
 Grigg would in time create a charity to create hospitals in Kenya.

 Finch Hatton moved into her house, made Blixen's farmhouse his home base between 1926 and 1931 and began leading safaris for wealthy sportsmen.
-Among his clients was Edward, Prince of Wales.
+Among his clients was Edward, Prince of Wales (the future Edward VIII).
 On safari with his clients, he died in the crash of his de Havilland Gipsy Moth biplane in March 1931.

-Blixen recorded their parting.
+She wrote about their last meeting and subsequent parting.

 "When he had started in his car for the aerodrome in Nairobi, and had turned down the drive, he came back to look for a volume of poems, that he had given to me and now wanted on his journey.
 He stood with one foot on the running-board of the car, and a finger in the book, reading out to me a poem we had been discussing.

-‘Here are your grey geese,’ he said.
+'Here are your grey geese,' he said.